Jahia/jahia-base-demo-templates/README.md

     mvn clean install

-How to install on DX
+How to install on Jahia
 ---
 Ensure that all the dependencies are installed and started.
-Copy the build jar (dx-base-demo-templates-X.X.X[-SNAPSHOT].jar) from the target folder to DX (digital-factory-data/modules) or use the module manager from DX Administration to upload it.
+Copy the build jar (dx-base-demo-templates-X.X.X[-SNAPSHOT].jar) from the target folder to Jahia (digital-factory-data/modules) or use the module manager from Jahia Administration to upload it.